The U.S. Weapons That Are Destroying Gaza

 Because of this, the paused shipment should be seen in the context of the arsenal with which the United States has equipped its Middle Eastern proxy over many decades.

 During the Second World War, the United States proudly called itself the “Arsenal of Democracy,” as its munitions factories and shipyards produced an endless supply of weapons to fight Nazi Germany.
-Today, the United States provides 70 percent of the imported weapons that Israel is using to obliterate Gaza and massacre its population.
+Today, the United States is the "Arsenal of Genocide," providing 70 percent of the imported weapons that Israel is using to obliterate Gaza and massacre its population.

 As Israel assaults Rafah, home to 1.4 million displaced people, including at least 600,000 children, most of the warplanes dropping bombs on them are F-16s, which are currently produced by Lockheed Martin.
 Israel’s 224 F-16 fighter jets have long been its weapon of choice for bombing militants and civilians in Gaza, Lebanon, and Syria.